Zahra-Zainab/Personal-Portfolio/README.md

 ### 🛠️ Services
 A section describing the services I offer, such as:
 - Web Development
-- UI/UX Design
+- Web Designing
-- Responsive Design
+- Data Analysis

 ### 📊 Skills
 A visual representation of my technical and soft skills using progress bars or icons.